-If you’re looking for the quintessential, romantic Provencal bolt hole, then you’ve found it in Orange.
+If you’re looking for the quintessential, romantic Provencal bolt-hole, then you’ve found it in Orange.
 Indeed, the Vaucluse region epitomizes the Provencal cliché: rolling lavender fields, blue skies, excellent food, and superb wine can all be found in Orange.
-History lovers are also going to adore this picture-postcard village, which boasts an exceptionally preserved Roman theatre, renowned for its alfresco opera performances in the summer.
-Yet, Orange remains surprisingly uncrowded – outside of July/August – meaning that visitors can marvel at its incredible architecture and scenic beauty in relative peace.
+History lovers will also adore this picture-postcard village, which boasts an exceptionally preserved Roman theatre renowned for its alfresco opera performances in the summer.
+Yet, Orange remains surprisingly uncrowded – outside of July/August – meaning visitors can marvel at its incredible architecture and scenic beauty in relative peace.

-The settlement enjoyed many years of stability under Roman Rule, which came to an abrupt end following the collapse of the Western Roman Empire.
+The settlement enjoyed many years of stability under Roman Rule, which ended abruptly following the collapse of the Western Roman Empire.
 In the 5th century, Orange was attacked by Visigoth tribes from northern Europe, who quickly captured the village from the Romans.
 However, by this point in time, Christianity was well established in Orange, and the Visigoth rulers were relatively benign in their treatment of their new citizens.

 The principality of Orange played an influential role in the history of the Dutch Royal family in the 16th century, when the Dutch King William I inherited the title of Prince of Orange from his cousin in 1544.
 Through marriage with the German House of Nassau, Orange was a protestant territory of William I, which placed the village in a precarious position during the French Wars of Religion.
 During the conflict between Roman Catholics and French Protestants, known as Huguenots, Orange was badly damaged by Catholic forces, who laid siege to the city.
 Much blood was spilled during the Wars, and atrocities were committed on both sides.

 Orange remained an independent territory within France until the late 17th century when it was finally captured by the forces of King Louis XIV in 1682.
-It was ceded to France in 1713 by the Treaty of Utrecht, which formally ended the Franco-Dutch War.
+It was ceded to France in 1713 by the Treaty of Utrecht, formally ending the Franco-Dutch War.

-However, Orange greeted the 21st century with great optimism; in recent times, it has cemented its position as one of Provence’s must-visit destinations, an utterly charming and beguiling village that offers an exceptional amount of historical heritage.
-But beyond its impressive architecture and Roman remains, Orange’s greatest asset is the natural vivacity and joie de vivre of its citizens, who love to experience life to the fullest in the village’s lively old town.
-Narrow streets, well-restored façades, ancient shady squares, and of course, a plethora of lively bars and excellent restaurants await you in Orange – the jewel of Provence.
+However, Orange greeted the 21st century with great optimism; recently, it has cemented its position as one of Provence’s must-visit destinations, an utterly charming and beguiling village offering exceptional historical heritage.
+But beyond its impressive architecture and Roman remains, Orange’s greatest asset is its citizens’ natural vivacity and joie de vivre, who love to experience life to the fullest in the village’s lively old town.
+Narrow streets, well-restored façades, ancient shady squares, and a plethora of lively bars and excellent restaurants await you in Orange – the jewel of Provence.

 Daube Beef Stew